Glusburn Maths Curriculum

 Implementation

 At Glusburn Primary School, children take part in mathematics activities daily in order to cover a broad and balanced mathematics curriculum.
-Lessons are taught as part of a whole class, small step approach using the White Rose Maths Hub scheme and supporting materials to ensure consistency and progression across the school, from Reception to Year 6.
+Lessons are taught as part of a whole class, small step approach using the White Rose Maths Hub scheme and supporting materials to ensure consistency and progression across the school, from Nursery to Year 6.
 It is important that all children at Glusburn Primary are part of our sustaining teaching for mastery journey.

 Our topics have been carefully sequenced into blocks that allow children to establish firm foundations before being given the independence to apply their fluency skills as they progress onto more complex problems.
 Each topic begins by encouraging all children to achieve a secure number sense through varied fluency; children are provided with concrete, pictorial and abstract approaches throughout which enable them to have the tools and confidence to tackle reasoning, problem solving and investigative tasks, appropriate to the individual later on.
 New concepts are introduced to children through engaging and visual examples that are guided to encourage rich classroom discussion alongside exploration of manipulatives and representations; children learn to see the connections and understand that maths can be represented in different ways.
 Our teaching and lesson structure provides plentiful opportunities for planned revisits of previous content so that once learned, mathematical knowledge becomes deeply embedded in pupils’ memories, freeing their working memory to allow them to tackle activities with greater independence.